Why Business Owners Should Avoid Filing Taxes Late

 - If both the five percent failure-to-file penalty and the failure-to-pay penalties apply in any month, the maximum penalty that you’ll pay for both is five percent.

-Conclusion: Understand the Issues That Come with Filing Your Taxes Past Deadline
+Conclusion: Understand the Issues That Come with Missing the Filing Deadline

-As you may have guessed even before reading this post, filing your taxes late isn’t something to mess around with.
+You shouldn’t avoid filing your business taxes late; it’s crucial to pay on time and be transparent with the IRS.
 At best, you could end up paying thousands of dollars in penalties and interest.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.